Unlocking Your Voice: The Power of Laryngeal Tilt

 - Craig Shimizu

-- 2 min read
+- 3 min read

 What Is Laryngeal Tilt?

-In simple terms, laryngeal tilt refers to the forward tilting of the thyroid cartilage (part of your larynx or “voice box”) over the cricoid cartilage.When this tilt happens, it stretches and thins the vocal folds — allowing them to vibrate faster and produce higher pitches with less effort.
+In simple terms, laryngeal tilt refers to the forward tilting of the thyroid cartilage (part of your larynx or “voice box”) over the cricoid cartilage.
+When this tilt happens, it stretches and thins the vocal folds.
+This allows them to vibrate faster and produce higher pitches with less effort.
+It’s sometimes called the “cricothyroid tilt” because it’s primarily controlled by the cricothyroid muscles.

 Why It Matters for Singers

-Higher range access: The tilt naturally stretches the vocal folds, making high notes more accessible.
+Higher Range Access: The tilt naturally stretches the vocal folds, making high notes more accessible.

-Smoother transitions: It helps blend chest and head voice by balancing vocal fold tension and airflow.
+Smoother Transitions: It helps blend chest and head voice by balancing vocal fold tension and airflow.

 How to Feel It